kennedybabu/WhatsApp-Clone/README.md

 3. user can send either a message or a file to other users.
 4. user can receive a sent message or file
 5. user can view their profile

+### Users in the database
+Below are some of the users in the database one can search for and send messages to.
+1. simba
+2. tall_man
+3. Mwepu
+4. Karen

 ### `npm run build`